wp-plugins/beautiful-taxonomy-filters/README.txt

 == Changelog ==

+= 1.2.1 =
+* IMPROVEMENT: Added multiple new actions for even better control of the filter module and give you the ability to modify the template_redirect filter.
+Check "other notes" for more.
+* IMPROVEMENT: Added a filter to be able to manipulate the new URL a visitor is sent to when filtering
+* IMPROVEMENT: Improved the way the filterinfo module determines current taxonomies.
+* FIX: Fixed an issue where current taxonomies didn't get displayed properly in the filterinfo module.

 = 1.2 =
 * FEATURE: the `show_beautiful_filters()` function can now take a parameter of a custom post type name.
 Doing so enables you to show the filter module anywhere in your theme for a specific post type.
 Much like the widget except you can place the function pretty much anywhere without having to use a widget.
 Pretty sweet.